flycheck/emacs-travis/README.md

 Environment variables (set these in the `env:` section of your `.travis.yml`):

 - `$EMACS_VERSION`: The Emacs version to install.
-Supports any released version of GNU Emacs (tested with 24.1 and upwards), or the special value `snapshot` to clone the latest `master` from Emacs’ Git.
+Supports any released version of GNU Emacs (tested with 24.1 and upwards), release candidates (e.g. `25.1-rc2`) or the special value `snapshot` to clone the latest `master` from Emacs’ Git.
 Defaults to the latest stable release of GNU Emacs.
 - `$TEXINFO_VERSION`: The Texinfo version to install.
 Supports any released version of GNU Texinfo (tested with 5.2 and upwards).
 Defaults to the latest stable release of GNU Texinfo.